BTTAI-AJL-Kaggle-Team-6/Equitable-AI-for-Dermatology/README.md

 ## **🚀 Next Steps & Future Improvements**

-**Address the following:**

-* What are some of the limitations of your model?
-Limitations could include the reliance of the single pre-trained model used.
+* What are some of the limitations of your model? - Limitations could include the reliance of the single pre-trained model used.
 Also, even using class weights, the model’s performance is heavily dependent on the quality and diversity of the training data we were provided.

-* What would you do differently with more time/resources?
-If we had better processes, we would adjust the model parameters (such as increasing the number of epochs) and/or increase the amount of data processed to improve predictions.
+* What would you do differently with more time/resources? - If we had better processes, we would adjust the model parameters (such as increasing the number of epochs) and/or increase the amount of data processed to improve predictions.
 We would like to explore more model options in order to improve prediction.
 Have a better understanding of how different skin types affect the prediction.